maht0rz/rpdev/README.md

-Rapid Development Class Vibius PHP Framework
+Rapid Development Class
 ======

+ Speeds up web development, and generates backend dashboard with updatable content.

  How to use rpdev class?
  *  Create folder ``app/storage``